 The Award results from the adjoining owner’s disagreement (dissent) to the served Notice.
 Although disagreement is not always in the traditional sense, as it doesn’t stop the works taking place, rather it provides a safe means for those works to take place.

 Typically, a Schedule of Condition will accompany the Award.
 The Schedule of Condition is exactly that — it is a record of the condition of the Adjoining Owner’s property.
 Should damage have been perceived to be caused to the Adjoining Owner or neighbour’s property, the Schedule of Condition will enable the appointed surveyors to identify the degree of remoteness and proximity and therefore calculate any consequential losses.
+The Schedule of Condition provides the means by which the evidential burden can be realised by the appointed surveyors.

 Award Appeal Period